MCH0202/Allsky-raindetector/README.md

-# Allsky YOLO Raindrop Detector
+# Allsky YOLO Rain Detector

 This repository documents a dissertation project focused on **localised rainfall detection** using an Allsky camera installed at **roof garden of UCL OPS**.
 The project integrates a custom-trained **YOLOv8n** model to identify raindrops on the camera lens, record the **start of rainfall**, and communicate the result through the Allsky web overlay.